Top Cassandra Interview Questions And Answers

 Unlike traditional or any other database, Apache Cassandradelivers near real-time performance simplifying the work of Developers, Administrators, Data Analysts and Software Engineers.

-• Cassandra is also revered for its strong data replication capability as it allows data storage at multiple locations enabling users to retrieve data from another location if one node fails.
+- Cassandra is also revered for its strong data replication on nodes capability as it allows data storage at multiple locations enabling users to retrieve data from another location if one node fails.
 Users have the option to set up the number of replicas they want to create.

 Tunable Consistency is a phenomenal characteristic that makes Cassandra a favored database choice of Developers, Analysts and Big data Architects.
 Consistency refers to the up-to-date and synchronized data rows on all their replicas.
 Cassandra’s Tunable Consistency allows users to select the consistency level best suited for their use cases.
 It supports two consistencies -Eventual and Consistency and Strong Consistency.